Bereg48/Bereg48/README.md

 - ⚡ I like to write code
 - ⚡ I have experience in developing projects as part of a high-level Python web framework Django and Django rest framework
+- ⚡ When developing my projects, I use a Postgresql relational database
+- ⚡ When creating web servers in my projects, I use Nginx and Gunicorn
 - 🏃 I like running marathons, study judo, swimming, study CrossFit, Yoga and Pilates
 - 🌐 I like working in ArcGIS ESRI, QGIS, SAS Planet, MapInfo, Global Mapper